Mustapha Sahnoune

-Biography

 Long before the outbreak of the Algerian War, Mustapha Sahnoune created at the end of the 40s, an ensemble with his friends, he called, La Rose blanche.

 In 1958, the political leadership of the revolution based in Tunis decided to create two artistic and athletic troops that will be the spokesman of a people fighting for its liberation.

 A great appeal is launched, following this decision, from Radio Tunis, "Sawt El Djazaïr" for all Algerians who are in the country or abroad to join the FLN in Tunis.

 This band presented songs of different themes, much more popular, until 1954 when all cultural activity is prohibited.
 Just after the strike of eight days of January 28, 1957, these artists which were forbidden to perform in their country regain Tunisia, and others among them, joined the maquis.

 Sahnoune is arrested as other compatriots and is tortured by French colonial police, on this date in 1957.
 From the prison, Algerian artists revolt on their side and denounce their cry, the atrocities of colonial France, from a cell where the first militant who protest against the word "fellagha", given by the colonial army, to the Mujahideen, was the poet Moufdi Zakaria.

 After being released, Mustapha Sahnoune left for Paris in January 1958, long before the artistic troop of the FLN was created.
 He was recruited at ORTF by the activist and singer Farid Ali, who was head of department within the institution.
 Farid helped many artists to record songs in this institution to have a laissez-passer.

 The ORTF allowed artists to arrange many contacts for the organization of the artistic troop of the FLN.
 In March 1958 he went to Tunis and joined the ensemble at the villa Bardo (the party base) to form the artistic alliance in April of the same year.
 Sahnoune was in the orchestra, as an accordionist, next to Ahmed Wahbi on oud, singers, Hsissen, the author of Ya Tir El Kafs and Saïd Saïh, the instrumentalist Ben Ahmed, violinist Mensour Boualem, Alilou on the darbuka, musician, actor and dancer, Hamou Sadaoui (Salah Sadaoui's brother) the young singer El Hadi Radjeb and the visionary Djaâfar Bek among others.